Festival celebrates Gaelic community

 Two Gaelic films will be screened in the University’s 50 George Square.
-Tron Doras follows protagonist Ruaraidh’s attempt to get his affairs in order before he dies.
-Shepherds of Berneray is a documentary about a community of sheep farmers in the Outer Hebrides.
-Both will be followed by a question and answer session with the film-makers.
+Tron Dura follows protagonist Ruaraidh’s attempt to get his affairs in order before he dies.
+Shepherds of Bernerary is a documentary about a community of sheep farmers in the Outer Hebrides.
+Both will be followed by question and answer sessions with the film-makers.

-Professor Wilson McLeod will lead an event that maps the traces of Gaelic literature in Edinburgh through poetry, song, prose and drama.
+Professor William McLeod will lead an event that maps the traces of Gaelic literature in poetry, song, prose and drama.

-A new Gaelic journal will hold its launch event during the festival.
+A new Gaelic magazine will hold its launch event during the festival.
 STEALL features established and up-and-coming new Gaelic writers, and will be launched at the University in partnership with publishers Clàr.